Pleb5/Pleb5.github.io/pages/quest-5-order-and-entropy.md

 ---

-**You realize your housekeeper could have read your sensitive information in your paper notebook all along.**
+### You realize your housekeeper could have read your sensitive information in your paper notebook all along
+{: .no_toc }

 Since your **paper notebook** contains sensitive private information about your bitcoin-related things it is ill-advised to keep it in plain text on your desk in the long run.
 Also, backing up and updating hand-written text if anything changes is an arduous task.